ashwinvk94/enpm808x_tdd/readme.md

 ---
 ## Authors

+Part 1
 * **Ari Kupferberg**  (akupferb) - Driver
 * **Zuyang Cao**  (nuclearczy) - Navigator

+Part 2

+* **Ashwin Varghese Kuruttukulam**  (ashwinvk94) - Driver
+* **Arpit Aggarwal**  (arp95) - Navigator

 ## Overview
 ```
-TDD Project build around a PID Controller, with focus on the compute() function for google testing.
+Team Driven Development Project to create a PID Controller, with a focus on the compute() function for google testing.
 ```

 ## Notes:
-Class design built with Stub functions.
-Added UML diagrams.
-Created Unit tests, checked to ensure they fail.
-Tested in Travis too?
-Part 1 complete?
+Current unit tests check the functionality of the proportional control, further tests can be written in order to check all functionalities of the PID controller.

 ## To Run:
 ```